Your patient may be in considerable discomfort and/or have significant anxieties by the time they meet me.

 This is understandable because spinal conditions can be debilitating, and spinal surgery is a serious matter.

 There are 5 core principles that underpin everything I do as an orthopaedic spine surgeon.

 1. Putting your patient at ease

-I spend at least ½ hr with your patient in the first consultation.
+I usually spend at least half an hour with your patient in the first consultation.
 I answer their questions and explain their medical conditions in plain English to try and put their mind at ease.

 2. A thorough diagnosis